Holiday Market Application Prospectus

 • 3D Work: Sculptural works, which includes items that may be made from clay, found/upcycled materials, glass wood, ceramic or metal.

-• Commercial food: Food prepared on-site in a booth or truck for large-scale events
+• Commercial food: Food prepared on-site in a booth or truck for large-scale events, or pre-packaged food items made by hand by a large team or company.

 • Craft food: Pre-packaged edible goods made in a certified commercial kitchen.